Mark Brzezinski: Ambassador to Poland

-On May 26, 2021, The New York Times reported that President Joe Biden is considering nominating Brzezinski to be the United States Ambassador to Poland.
+On May 26, 2021, The New York Times reported that President Joe Biden was considering nominating Brzezinski to be the United States Ambassador to Poland.
 Brzezinski was officially nominated on August 4.
 On August 9, 2021, his nomination was sent to the Senate.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on December 1, 2021.
 His nomination was favorably reported by the committee on December 15, 2021, and was confirmed by the Senate on December 18, 2021 by voice vote.

 Brzezinski was sworn in as the United States Ambassador to Poland on January 19, 2022 by Vice President Kamala Harris.
 He presented his credentials to President Andrzej Duda on February 22, 2022.

 Awards

 In 2007 President of Poland Lech Kaczyński decorated him with Officer's Cross of the Order of Merit of the Republic of Poland.
 The order was awarded "for outstanding contributions to the development of Polish-American relations and for promoting a positive image of Poland in the world".

+In 2018, he received the Order of the Polar Star, Commander 1st Class.

 Personal life

+He is currently divorced.
 His first wife was Carolyn M. Campbell, a lawyer.
-His second wife, from 2008, was Natalia Brzezinski, née Lopatniuk.
+His second wife, from 2008 until 2022, was Natalia Brzezinski, née Lopatniuk.